 3. Your email address.

-Putting a link to your email address on your website is double edged sword.
+Putting a link to your email address on your website is a double-edged sword.
 On one hand, it makes it easy for site visitors that are potential clients to email you.
 On the other, it makes it easy for everyone who visits your site, including spammers, to email you.

 4. Your address.

-If you have a physical location that you want people to visit, then this is a must have on your website.
-We recommend putting it in your common footer so that it’s on all pages and on your contact page.
-Adding a map or integrating with a mapping site adds a professional touch to your site.
+If you have a physical location that you want people to visit, then this is a must-have on your website.
+We recommend putting it in your footer so that it’s on all pages and on your contact page.
+Adding a map or integrating it with a mapping site adds a professional touch to your site.

 If you don’t have a physical address, or even if you do, you can add a link to an online meeting scheduler.
 If you don’t have one set up, we can show you how during our complimentary consultation.

 5. The products and services that you offer.